AmandaDeannaElias/Portfolio/README.md

-## Building my one page portfolio using Vue.js and CSS animations.
-I am a big fan of minimalist design, so the goal is to keep it sleek, simple, easy to digest and to the point.
+<p> Building my one page portfolio using Vue.js and CSS animations.
+I am a big fan of minimalist design, so the goal is to keep it sleek, simple, easy to digest and to the point. </p>